 First Time Buyers

 We hope to answer some of your questions here at Shire Financial Services, however the best way to be sure is to meet one of our professional mortgage advisors to discuss your situation and needs.
 One of our Personal Mortgage Advisers will help you through the process step-by-step, working out how much you can borrow, how much it will cost, and what type of mortgage may be most suitable for you.
 If we are right for you, we will arrange your mortgage and any insurance needs you may have.
-The average fee we charge is £200, which is invoiced upon mortgage offer.
-Please see our Initial Disclosure Document for further details, or get in touch if you have any further questions.
+The fee we charge is £200, which is invoiced upon mortgage offer.
+Please get in touch if you have any further questions.

 Finding & Choosing a Property